Bharath292003/Bharath292003/README.md

 - 👋 Hi, I’m @Bharath292003
-- 👀 I’m interested in java at present
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning java with dsa
+- 🌱 I’m currently learning dsa and web development
 - 💞️ I’m looking to collaborate on various groups like study groups,project groups etc
-- 📫 How to reach me ?u can always msg me on instagram(bharath_1446)
+- 📫 How to reach me ?u can always msg me on instagram(bharath_1446) and twitter(bharath292003)

 <!---
 --->